Hiking & Trekking Tours & Trips in Andes Mountains

 Duration 3 days Destinations Cusco, Ollantaytambo, Aguas Calientes, Machu Picchu Age Range Ages 10+ Distance 101 mi Operator Bamba Travel From

-- NZ$1,451
+- NZ$1,453

 Real Peru to Bolivia

-Jen, traveled in October
+Paula, traveled in September

 The legendary Inca Trail leads to UNESCO-listed Machu Picchu, reaching Dead Woman's Pass at 4,200m.
 Challenging 5-hour climbs end with starlit camping in Pacaymayo Valley (3,650m) and Winay Wayna.
 Mountain culture comes alive during a Lake Titicaca homestay, while Cusco's ancient Incan sites sit proudly at 3,400m.

-Duration 15 days Destinations Lima, Puerto Maldonado, Cusco, Sacred Valley, Ollantaytambo, Machu Picchu, Puno, Lake Titicaca, La Paz Age Range Ages 18-35 Distance 1238 mi Operator Intrepid Travel From
+Duration 15 days Destinations Lima, Puerto Maldonado, Cusco, Sacred Valley, Ollantaytambo, Machu Picchu, Puno, Lake Titicaca, La Paz Age Range Ages 18-35 Distance 1238 mi Operator Intrepid Travel From $4,345

 Easy-rated hikes weave through Cotopaxi National Park and Yanacocha Reserve's cloud forests.
 The primary Amazon rainforest near Itamandi Lodge, Quilotoa Crater Lake's rim, and vicuñas on Chimborazo's slopes await.
 Perfect for beginners with guided walks averaging 2-3 hours.